Welcome to the Cutting (& Stitching) Edge, where we showcase people whose embroidered creativity is fresh and new!

 “My goal is to inspire people’s creativity and to demonstrate alternative energy sources.”

 Paul’s approach to stitching is so cool.
 It’s really raw and instant.
-It’s improvisational and I think it’s fantastic.
+It’s improvisational, it’s fearless and I think it’s fantastic.

 Not only does Paul innovate with the pedal powered sewing machine, the speed and response to people’s ideas is unlike anything I’ve seen thus far.
 It’s freestyle hip-hop with a needle and thread.
 It’s hella cool.